sendwithus/jobs/marketing-intern.md

 __Apply__

 Email [jobs at sendwithus dot com](mailto:jobs@sendwithus.com) introducing yourself.
-Be sure to include anything awesome you've built, your github, blog, website, resume, and so on.
+Be sure to include anything awesome you've created or your github, blog, website, resume, and so on.